A jeweled light upon dear beauty’s breast

 And with a smile that might outshine the sun

-Embraces him with gushing arms out poured
+Embraces him with earnest arms out poured—

-Her swelling heart pledged to but him alone.
+Her swelling heart full-pledged to him alone.

 There he stoops down, ascending to the knee